 Residents of the Tower, others who live in the locality and those who have lost friends and family will be able to take part in the Inquiry.
-The Government has indicated that it will provide funding for that purpose.

 The Chair of the Inquiry is Sir Martin Moore-Bick, who is a retired judge.